agomezb/Speech-To-Text-Solutions/README.md

 - **SpeechToTextProvider**: Abstract base class defining the interface
 - **AzureSpeechToText**: Concrete implementation for Azure
 - **AmazonTranscribe**: Concrete implementation for Amazon
+- **GoogleSpeechToText**: Concrete implementation for Google Cloud
+- **CustomServiceProvider**: Concrete implementation for custom HTTP services
 - **ProviderFactory**: Factory to create provider instances

-This design makes it easy to add new providers (Google) without modifying existing code.
+This design makes it easy to add new providers without modifying existing code.